 We’ve all heard the saying “it runs in the family.”
-This, of course, can encompass any number of traits – height, eye color, sense of humor, or sadly – disease conditions.
+This of course can encompass any number of traits – height, eye color, sense of humor, or sadly – disease conditions.
 Some of us seem to take after one person more than another.
 For me, its my paternal grandmother.
 I got it all from her – thyroid issues and bad feet.
 So, given the fact that she has also survived breast cancer (twice!), I was just a tad concerned about the possibility of inheriting that from her as well.
 Fortunately, her cancers were found to be BRCA negative, but that little seed of worry still nags from time to time.

 We hear a lot about hereditary cancers in the media, but what exactly does that mean?
 And what kinds of cancer are known to be hereditary or genetic?
-Let’s take some time today to discuss these very important topics, as well as some clues that hereditary cancer may run in your family.
+Let’s take some time today to discuss these very important topics, as well as some clues that a hereditary cancer may run in your family.

 How genetics can influence cancer